gtaha23/MamacOS-Batch/README.md

 Me and my cousin decided to make this project on 13/06/2024!
 I was originally started this project 2 months ago.

 # Updates
-- v0.0.9 Update!
+- v0.1.0 Update!
-- v0.0.
-Series last version.
+- v0.
+Series release!
-- github_repo command added.
+- Startup file added.
 - Logs command in the menu file updated.
 - Main file updated.

 # Current Status
-v0.0.9 Update is here! v0.0. series are completed, version is stable, new releases will be publish soon.
+v0.1.0 Update is here! v0. series are released, version is stable, new releases will be publish soon.

 # Fun facts